.png)

 Why do you need a registered agent in Tennessee?

-Tennessee law requires every LLC, corporation, and registered business entity to maintain a registered agent at all times.
-Beyond legal compliance, registered agents provide essential benefits: they ensure reliable receipt of legal documents during business hours, protect your privacy by keeping personal addresses off public records, and create operational flexibility by allowing you to travel or work remotely without missing critical correspondence.
+Tennessee law requires LLCs, corporations, nonprofits, LPs, and LLPs to maintain a registered agent at all times, per §§ 48-15-101, 48-208-101, and 48-55-101.
+General partnerships that do not register with the Secretary of State are the primary exception, per the SOS business FAQs.
+Beyond legal compliance, registered agents provide essential benefits: they ensure reliable receipt of legal documents, protect your privacy by keeping personal addresses off public records, and create operational flexibility by allowing you to travel or work remotely without missing critical correspondence.

-Let your registered agent coverage lapse for even a day, and you're asking for serious trouble:
+Let your registered agent coverage lapse, and you're asking for serious trouble:

-• Contract limitations: You can't sign new contracts, get financing, or expand to other states.
+Contract limitations: You can't sign new contracts, get financing, or expand to other states without good standing.

 Professional registered agent services eliminate these risks entirely, ensuring continuous compliance and protecting your business from costly interruptions.